Andreen-Muchiri/house-hunting/README.md

-# house-hunting
+# House-Hunting
-Project name:Rental_Homez.
+Project name: **Rental_Homez.**

-Author's name:Andreen Muchiri.
+Author's name:**Andreen Muchiri.**

-Rental_Homez.
+**Rental_Homez.**

-This is an online house-hunting site that allows clients  who are looking forward to relocating or even owning a home, to get access to information about houses near their locations and those which fit their needs.It frees one off the stress that comes along with searching for a home.
+This is an online house-hunting site that allows clients  who are looking forward to relocating or even owning a home, to get access to information about houses near their locations and those that fit their needs.It frees one off the stress that comes along with searching for a home.

 **Table of Contents.**